benhurley/benhurley/README.md

-### Hey Friends 👋
+### Hi Friends 👋

 <!--
 **benhurley/benhurley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Here you can find thee personal projects I tinker around with (some old, some new).
+Here you can find the personal projects I tinker around with (some old, some new).
 Here's a snapshot of current events:

 - 🔭 I’m currently working on deepending my knowledge of javascript and React.
 I'm also brushing up on previous AWS expertise.
 - 🌱 I’m currently learning how best to use React Hooks in a large, enterprise settings.